dgerabagi/aiascent-dev/flattened_repo.md

 *   **Garbage In, Garbage Out (GIGO):** A fundamental principle in computing which states that the quality of the output is determined by the quality of the input.
 In the context of AI, it means that an LLM cannot produce high-quality results from low-quality (incomplete, incorrect, or irrelevant) data.

+### **H**

+*   **Hallucination:** A phenomenon where an AI model generates information that sounds plausible but is factually incorrect, nonsensical, or entirely fabricated.
+This can include inventing functions, libraries, API endpoints, or making up facts to complete a response.

 ### **I**

-*   **Information Architecture:** The practice of designing the structure and organization of an information space to be intuitive and understandable.
-In V2V, this refers to the design of the project repository's folder structure and the logical organization of artifacts.
+*   **Information Architecture:** The art and science of organizing and structuring shared information environments to support usability and findability.
+In the V2V curriculum, this refers to the practice of designing a logical and intuitive folder and file structure for a project repository.

 ### **K**